 Gonorrhea

-Gonorrhea is the second most widespread bacterial STBBI in Québec.
-It is transmitted during unprotected sex and presents itself with symptoms if it infects the genieourinary system.
-Luckily, its antibiotic treatment is offered at no cost in Quebec.
+Gonorrhea is the second most common bacterial STI in Quebec.
+It is transmitted through unprotected sexual intercourse.
+It usually causes symptoms if it reaches the genitourinary region.
+Fortunately, antibiotic treatment is available free of charge to everyone in Quebec.

 Causes